sarfraznawaz2005/servermonitor/readme.md

 Please let's know if you notice any issues, we recommend PRs for existing or new checks.

+## No Tests ?

+We welcome PRs for test cases.

 ## Credits

 - [Sarfraz Ahmed][link-author]